comelyebenezer/comelyebenezer/README.md

 - 👋 Hi, I’m @comelyebenezer
 - 👀 I’m interested in web development and Artificial intelligence
-- 🌱 I’m currently learning Full stack web development
+- 🌱 I’m a Full stack developer pro effiently front end technologies
 - 💞️ I’m looking to collaborate on web development projects that is transforming including other projects that is world transforming.
-- 📫 You can reach me on twitter(X) @comely.jr
+- 📫
 - 😄 Pronouns: Male
 - ⚡ Fun fact: Travelling, Driving Cars, Eating and Playing Games